Tourist Attractions and Best Things to do in Kanazawa, Japan

 Visit the D.T.
 Suzuki Museum

-D. T. Suzuki was the Japanese writer that is responsible for introducing Zen Buddhism to the West.
+D. T. Suzuki was a Japanese writer that is responsible for introducing Zen Buddhism to the West.
 This museum is a perfect monument to the man and his works and you will not want to miss this museum.
 Although the exhibits are few, you will fall in love with the structure of the museum.
 The exhibits in the museum convey the message of the man and the religion that he tries to explain and this is a nice place to contemplate and empty your mind of distraction.
 You will enjoy the water “garden” outside the museum which is stunning and visit the fine traditional garden that is behind it.

 Walk around Higashi Chaya District